quantumlib/Qualtran/cirq_qubitization/quantum_graph/Readme.md

 "Quantum Phase Estimation".

 Low-level `Bloq`s where all `FancyRegister`s have `bitsize=1`, `wireshape=(n,)`,
 and `side=Side.THRU` we generally name "gates".
-Registers that satisfy these conditions are similar to gates found in other quantum computing libraries.
+Bloqs that satisfy these conditions are similar to gates found in other quantum computing libraries.